bendominguez0111/rust-algorithm/README.md

 # Pairs Trader in Rust

-This is a pairs trading algorithm built in Rust.
+Pairs trading algorithm built in Rust to trade intraday irregularities in cointegration of SPY and QQQ.

-Alpaca API for paper and live trading.